Monday, November 29, 2010

 Dire Straits 6: Brothers In Arms

-The previous two Dire Straits albums sport a sublime mix of storytelling and atmospherics, and were much bigger overseas than in America.
+The previous two Dire Straits albums sported a sublime mix of storytelling and atmospherics, and were much bigger overseas than in America.
 Whether or not it was a conscious decision, Brothers In Arms tells few stories and buries the few melodies in contemporary mush from a pile of session cats augmenting what used to be a tight little combo.
 And the lyrics, previously worthy of the pen of a former English teacher, sound dashed off.
-Where he used to edit for quality, henceforth Knopfler songs will simply run long.
+Where he used to edit for quality, henceforth Knopfler songs (and albums) will simply run long.

 Despite all this, it sold by the bucketful for the next two years, usually to people with new CD players needing something familiar to show off.
-Even the words “A FULL DIGITAL RECORDING” were emblazoned on the cover in the same typeface and weight as the artist and title.
+Even the words “A FULL DIGITAL RECORDING” were emblazoned on the cover in the same typeface and weight as the artist and album title.
 This was also one of the first albums to take advantage of the extended CD playing time, with four tracks on what we still call side one longer on cassette and disc than the record.
 (That’s not always a good thing.)

 “So Far Away” is mostly inoffensive, if a bit simple, but “Money For Nothing” got all the attention, thanks to its recognizable riff, Sting vocal and early anti-MTV stance.
 “Walk Of Life” took that grating accordion phrase to endless ESPN highlights reels.
 “Your Latest Trick” expands on the smooth jazz leanings of the previous album with too much saxophone, underscored by the sappy trumpet in the lounge intro lopped off the LP version.
 “Why Worry” would have been one of the slighter songs on the earlier albums, but here it stands out for its unobtrusiveness; this one runs over three minutes longer on the non-vinyl program.